Kubia-Beta/Equality-Compass/README.md

 + No remote code, everything is local to the machine.

 # Installation
-To install this development build for Firefox, grab either the latest alpha release or download this repository as a ZIP file.
+To install this development build for Firefox, grab either the latest alpha release or download this repository from Main as a ZIP file.
 Once you have the file, navigate to about:debugging#/runtime/this-firefox and load this as a temporary addon by selecting the ZIP.

 # FAQ
 > Where is the Chrome version?